drugis/drugis.org/software/addis2/stories.md

  - The GeMTC R package: http://drugis.org/software/r-packages/gemtc

  - van Valkenhoef, G., Tervonen, T., de Brock, B., & Hillege, H. (2012).
 Algorithmic Parameterization of Mixed Treatment Comparisons.
 Statistics and Computing, 22(5), 1099–1111.

+### Story 16: problem overview

+Source: UMCG / re-implementation of ADDIS 1.x features

+Tagline: As an analyst / decision maker, I want to get a comprehensive overview of the evidence synthesis problem / analysis dataset so that I can understand the specifics of the analysis.

+Implementation checklist:

+- Show outcome
+- Show interventions
+- Show studies, arms, and data
+- Show a graph of the evidence network
+- Show a list of generated models (name + technical characteristics + primary-ness)
+- The user can click a button to create additional models (IFF owner)

+User interface: TODO.

+API requirements: TODO.

+References: TODO.

+Complexity estimate: 3 points

+Status:

+- 2012-01-20 specified

+### Story 17: specify model parameters

+Source: UMCG / re-implementation of ADDIS 1.x features

+Tagline: As an analyst / decision maker, I want to specify models so that I can formulate questions about the dataset.

+Implementation checklist:

+- The user can choose the type of model (consistency, node-splitting, ANOHE)
+   * For node-splitting models, the user can select the comparison to be split
+- The user can choose the linear model (fixed effect or random effects)
+- The user can specify the MCMC parameters: adaptation iterations, inference iterations, thinning (with sensible defaults provided)

+User interface: TODO.

+API requirements: TODO.

+References: TODO.

+Complexity estimate: 1 points

+Status:

+- 2012-01-20 specified

+### Story 18: estimate model

+Source: UMCG / re-implementation of ADDIS 1.x features

+Tagline: As an analyst / decision maker, I want to estimate models so that I can answer questions about the dataset.

+Implementation checklist:

+- Send data and model parameters to R (using Patavi), and receive results back
+- Summarize and visualize results (visualizations assumed to be rendered by R to reduce story complexity)
+   * Forest plots of relative effects
+   * Rank probability plots
+   * Table of all pair-wise relative effects
+   * Convergence diagnostics (gelman-rubin statistic and plots)

+User interface: TODO.

+API requirements: TODO.

+References:

+- See ADDIS 1.x and the GeMTC R package for how to present the results.
+- See the GeMTC R package for data requirements and results format.

+Complexity estimate: 3 points

+Status:

+- 2012-01-20 specified

+### Story 19: select primary model

+Source: UMCG / re-implementation of ADDIS 1.x features

+Tagline: As an analyst / decision maker, I want to mark (at most) one of the models I've created as primary, to indicate my judgment as to what is the most appropriate model, and to be able to use its results in further analyses.

+Implementation checklist:

+- The user can select one of the (consistency) models as the primary model (IFF owner)

+User interface: TODO.

+API requirements: TODO.

+References: TODO.

+Complexity estimate: 1/2 points

+Status:

+- 2012-01-20 specified

+### Story 20: cache model results

+Source: UMCG / re-implementation of ADDIS 1.x features

+Tagline: As a user, I want the results of previously estimated models to be cached, so that they are immediately available.

+Implementation checklist:

+- Cache results server-side and make them available though a REST repository

+User interface: none.

+API requirements: TODO.

+References: TODO.

+Complexity estimate: 1 points

+Status:

+- 2012-01-20 specified

+### Story 21: customize priors

+Source: UMCG / re-implementation of ADDIS 1.x features

+Tagline: As an analyst, I want to customize the prior distributions used by GeMTC so that I can ensure they correspond to my prior beliefs and/or I can ensure that they are consistent between analyses and/or I can study their impact on the results.

+Implementation checklist:

+- A reasonable range of different priors can be selected
+  * Assumes these have already been implemented in GeMTC R package; see [GeMTC issue #16](https://github.com/gertvv/gemtc/issues/16)

+User interface: none.

+API requirements: TODO.

+References: TODO.

+Complexity estimate: 1 points

+Status:

+- 2012-01-20 specified

 ## Theme 5: meta-analysis based benefit-risk analysis (MABR)